K-dense/Quarks-basic-CPP/README.md

-# Secuential-Programming
+# Quark's Basic C++

+This repository will be divided in different projects.

+FIRST PROJECT:
-Quark's Secuential Programming excercises with C++
+Secuential Programming excercises:

 A simple program divided into 4 smaller programs:
 - Calculate the area of a square by inputting the size of a side.